By Wali Zahid

 If there’s one thing that the government can do – and must do – is to learn from our CPEC investor, China: working and improvising in real time, at the speed of life, and thinking of scale in everything you do.

 Here’s what social scientists at walizahid.com think 2017 has in store for Pakistan:

 - GDP growth: Although GDP growth forecasts by IMF, World Bank and federal budget vary, Pakistan’s GDP is likely to grow by 4.7 percent this year

-- GDP: The annual GDP may increase from $270 billion to around $300 billion.
-For the first time, the GDP PPP may cross the $1-trillion mark.
+- GDP: The annual GDP may increase from $270 billion in June 2016 to around $300 billion by December 2017.
+For the first time, the GDP PPP (purchasing power parity) may cross the $1-trillion mark.
 Pakistan is currently 40th largest economy in the world.
 Our ranking may improve by a point or two

 - Stock Market: Pakistan will enter MSCI Emerging Markets category in May, meaning larger amounts will inflow.
 In 2016, PSX provided 46 percent returns

 - KSE-100 benchmark index is likely to cross 55,000 points from current nearly 48,000 points

 - 40 percent stakes in PSX will go to Chinese consortium.
 This is likely to bring large institutional investors from other countries